 The objective of this article on René Guénon’s critique of Theosophy, or Theosophism is to honestly outline his analysis in Le théosophisme: Histoire d’une pseudo-religion, and not to react to it defensively.
-Guénon calls the theosophy of the T.S. generally, pseudo-Theosophy (or Theosophism) and ‘pseudo-Christianity.’
+Guénon calls the theosophy of the T.S. generally pseudo-Theosophy (or Theosophism) and ‘pseudo-Christianity.’
 He terms Mrs. Annie Besant’s theosophy, ‘pseudo-Christianity’ and ‘neo-Christianity.’
-The T.S. in his time, took on a strange amalgamation of a quasi-Catholic and Neo-Hindu theology, which we’ve criticised.
+The T.S. in his time took on a strange amalgamation of a quasi-Catholic and Neo-Hindu theology, which we’ve criticized.

 It does not separate anything, because Guénon doesn’t view the T.S. associated Theosophy as “genuine (i.e., traditional) theosophy.”

 Wikipedia’s article on Theosophy, e.g., speaks of certain theosophists themselves using the term pseudo-theosophy or neo-theosophy as “originally derogatory.”
 The Adyar and American section Theosophical organisation believes that all of the systems should be accepted.
 It is the lily-mindset, that sees those terms as “derogatory.”

 Ironically, pseudo-Theosophy is a term, H.P.
 Blavatsky coined herself (Pseudo-Theosophy and Pseudo-Messiahs), Guénon accuses her of being.